hololandscape/aisuko/_posts/2022-04-30-basic-informations.md

 # Basic information

-* Melbourne is the capital of Australian state of Vitoria.
+* Melbourne is the capital of Australian state of Victoria.

 * The city occupies much of the northern and eastern coastlines of `Port Phillip Bay` and spreads into the `Mornington Perninsula` and the `hinterlands` towards tje `Yarra Valley` and the `Dandenong` and `Macedon Ranges`.